 We embarked on a road trip covering some 5,000km across Australia.
-Led by Nip of Courage's national ambassador Abby Roennfeldt, the 'Discover a Distillery Road Trip' highlighted the stories of Australian craft distillers and showcased the experiences on offer to draw local tourism back to their communities.
+'Discover a Distillery Road Trip' highlighted the stories of Australian craft distillers and showcased the experiences on offer to draw local tourism back to their communities.

 The project was a great success, bringing many small Australian craft distilleries into the spotlight.
 As borders begin to re-open, we hope that this project will continue to entice travelers to continue to 'discover a distillery' over the holiday period.

 2. Women of Australian Distilling: International Women's Day